 Kraft Drum (aka V829 Drum) is a Vox Percussion King inspired device.
 VOX PK is quite rare drum synthesizer from about 1967.
 The most noticable use was on Kraftwerks track called Autobahn – you just cannot miss this punchy and somehow distorted bass drum.

-First, I got some lovely HQ schematics (top of the post).
+First, I got some lovely Vox Percussion King HQ schematics (top of the post).
 Then I sampled carefully selected youtube videos, showing Grandmaster Flash performing on his vintage Vox and of course tried to reach clean Autobahn Kick to get some material for future comparison.
-First, I breadboarded the drums core and compared its output to the original samples to get proper values.
+First of all, I breadboarded the drums core and compared its output to the original samples to get proper values.
 Then I’ve enclosed it with input and output circuits to met eurorack (and my) standards.

 - PITCH – drum pitch or tuning – “original” setting – minimum value,

 - DECAY – drum volume envelope decay, ~100 to 300 ms, “original” setting – minimum value,

 - CUTOFF – high pass filter cutoff frequency, from about 1 to 500 Hz, value “original” setting – fully opened,

 - LEVEL – just an output level, it can go really loud,

 - LIMITER ON/OFF – output protection and distortion.